How fast can you try?

 The current results say that without the

-clause, CPAN Try::Tiny is faster than master (with or without renaming).But if CPAN Try::Tiny is 0.28, then the only difference to master is that it doesn’t call
+catchclause, CPAN Try::Tiny is slower than master (with or without renaming (i.e. TTT)), but with thecatchclause, CPAN Try::Tiny is faster than master (with or without renaming).But if CPAN Try::Tiny is 0.28, then the only difference to master is that it doesn’t call

-unnecessarily (i.e. under TTT), and it never stores the value to a variable.
+callerunnecessarily (i.e. under TTT), and it never stores the value to a variable.
 It’s impossible for master to be slower than 0.28, but esp. when renaming is disabled.So as usual, benchmarking is hard.
 That also makes me suspicious of the result that Try::Catch is slower than Try::Tiny.

 I wouldn't call it entirely bogus, just for comparing TTM vs TT.
 If I rerun the benchmarks they change relative position, indicating that the differences are within measurement noise.